“Waldorf students come closer to realizing their potential than practically anyone I know.”

 The sciences are taught experientially.
 The teacher sets up an experiment, calls upon the children to observe, ponder, discuss, then allows them to discover the conclusion.
 Through this process, rigorous, independent thinking and sound judgment are trained.

-Two foreign languages are taught starting in first grade, giving children insights into and facility with other cultures.
-The languages vary by location.
+Foreign language is taught starting in first grade, giving children insights into and facility with other cultures.
+The language(s) vary by location.

 House-building, crafts and handwork are integral to the curriculum.
 Students start in kindergarten with basic skills of shaping wood, baking, planting and simple sewing projects.
 In the early grades, children create many functional and colorful objects, such as cases for their wooden flutes or pencil boxes, potholders, puppets and winter scarves.
 Decades before brain research could confirm it, Rudolf Steiner recognized that brain function was founded on body function.
 Through today’s research, we now know learning to knit and crochet in the early grades leads to motor skills that metamorphose into lively thinking and enhanced intellectual development.
 Coordination, patience, perseverance and imagination also are schooled through practical work.
 Activities such as molding clay and woodworking, house-building, gardening, basketry, shoemaking, included in the curriculum, give the children an understanding of how things come into being and a respect for the creations of others.